kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I'm on Twitter all morning seeing posts from Israel.
 - It's like I'm there.
 - Everything changes at that moment.
+- I realize that all the requests for money for Palestinian children I had seen on X over the last years were a scam.
+I'm relieved I never fell for that one.

 ## Strawberries